James Patrick (ice hockey): Coaching career

 Patrick joined the Buffalo Sabres as assistant coach in 2006.
 He made his debut as head coach in February 2012, when Lindy Ruff was incapable of coaching due to an injury.
 After Ruff was fired in February 2013, Patrick remained with the Sabres' coaching staff until the end of the season, and then was let go.

 After the 2013 season he re-joined Ruff as an assistant coach with the Dallas Stars.
 At the end of the 2016–17 regular season, Patrick was let go when the Stars elected not to renew Ruff's expiring contract, after the team missed the playoffs.

 On June 6, 2017, it was announced that Patrick was named as the head coach for the Kootenay Ice of the Western Hockey League (WHL).

+On November 6, 2023, Patrick was named the next head coach of the Victoria Royals, following the dismissal of Dan Price.

 Personal life

 Patrick is half Ukrainian and half English.
 His father, Stephen (born as Stepan Patrebka), was the child of Ukrainian immigrants from the Lviv region, and played for the Winnipeg Blue Bombers of the Canadian Football League.
-Patrick is the brother of Steve and the uncle of Nolan Patrick.
+Patrick is the brother of Steve and the uncle of former player Nolan Patrick.

 In 2014, Patrick was charged with assault stemming from a domestic incident, while working as an assistant coach for the Dallas Stars.